nawabahmadreshi/documentation/pages/marketing-channels/google-display-install-ads.md

 **Q: Why is my advertisement being disapproved on Adwords?**

-**A:** Sometimes, your ad may be disapproved if the Branch link does not re-direct to Google Play or App Store when clicked on a desktop.
+**A:** For App Install/Engagement Campaigns, sometimes your ad may be disapproved if the Branch link does not re-direct to Google Play or App Store when clicked on a desktop.
 Please ensure that for the Branch link you're using to track installs, Deepviews are disabled and a desktop redirect is set to either the App / Play store.

 {% endif %}